 - I have End-Stage Renal Disease

 Learn how to sign up for Medicare if you have End-Stage Renal Disease (ESRD).
 If you're eligible for Medicare because of ESRD, you can enroll in Hospital (Part A) and/or Medical (Part B) by contacting Social Security.
 Starting January 2021, people with ESRD can choose either Original Medicare or a Medicare Advantage Plan when deciding how to get Medicare coverage.
-Learn more about how Medicare Advantage Plans work, and how to enroll in a Medicare Advantage Plan during Open Enrollment (October 15 – December 7, 2020) for coverage starting January 1, 2021.
+Learn more about how Medicare Advantage Plans work, and how to enroll in a Medicare Advantage Plan.

 - I want to know when I'm eligible for Medicare